-The 2018 - 2022 National Strategy for Development of the Non-Banking Financial Market and the actions plan for its implementation, approved by Law No. 129/2018, has stated the following objectives:
+The 2018-2022 National Strategy for Development of the Non-Banking Financial Market and the actions plan for its implementation, approved by Law No. 129/2018, has stated the following objectives:

-development and implementation of a regulatory framework that would include the transposition of the provisions of the EU legislation, which would allow the market participants and the investors to benefit from the advantages of the European single market; increase the supervision efficiency by implementing the risk prevention and management;

-increase the level of financial literacy of the population on the services and instruments of the non-banking financial market and increasing consumer confidence, ensuring its protection;

-development and strengthen of the institutional and operational capacities of the NCFM to ensure performance-based governance.
+- development and implementation of a regulatory framework that would include the transposition of the provisions of the EU legislation, which would allow the market participants and the investors to benefit from the advantages of the European single market; - increase the supervision efficiency by implementing the risk prevention and management; - increase the level of financial literacy of the population on the services and instruments of the non-banking financial market and increasing consumer confidence, ensuring its protection; - development and strengthen of the institutional and operational capacities of the NCFM to ensure performance-based governance.

-In line with the above Strategy, the Moldovan Government has issued for public consultation a new draft Law on Voluntary Pension Funds.
-The draft law aims to align national legislation with the Directive (EU) 2016/2341 and contains provisions on the establishment and functioning of the pension funds, as part of the optional pension insurance system, based on the individual capitalized savings, provides the requirements for the organization, licensing and activities of the administrators, rules for the fund depositories, as well as NCFM's supervisory competences of these entities.
-A fund shall have at least 15 participants and a fund manager shall have a minimum capital of 25,000 euros that gradually would increase during 10 years up to equivalent of 125,000 euros.
+In line with the above Strategy, the Moldovan Parliament enacted on November 20, 2020 (in force from June 18, 2021) the Law on Voluntary Pension Funds, which is partially in line with the Directive 2016/2341 EP.
+The law provides for the possibility to establish voluntary pension funds under the NCFM control, as part of the voluntary pension system, based on capitalized individual savings.
+Also, the law gives banks the right to act as a depositories of the assets of the voluntary pension funds in custody.
+Regarding foreign investors, the law provides that administrators from other states may carry out activities of administration of pension funds on the territory of the Republic of Moldova, following the established requirements as well and the AML Law.
+Referring to NCFM approval for registration, a fund shall have at least 15 participants and a fund manager shall have a minimum capital of 25,000 euros that gradually would increase during 10 years up to equivalent of 125,000 euros.